Top Los Angeles Meatballs

 3. Cast Lamb Meatballs: Plenty of dishes arrive in cast iron skillets at the retooled restaurant inside Santa Monica’s Viceroy hotel, including chef Tony DiSalvo’s Lamb Kefta Meatballs ($10), which are Greek inspired and host a thatch of orange rind and crushed pistachios.
 A swoosh of tangy yogurt helps to balance the richness and sweetness.

-4. null Lamb & Farro Meatballs: Cooks County is another restaurant where nothing’s constant, to account for creativity and seasonality.
+4. Cooks County Lamb & Farro Meatballs: Cooks County is another restaurant where nothing’s constant, to account for creativity and seasonality.
 For fall, executive chef Daniel Mattern prepared Lamb & farro meatballs ($8) using lamb shoulder, the nutty Italian grain, cumin, coriander and cilantro.
 The balls, which aren’t entirely meat, are pan seared to provide crisp coats.
 They arrive in a chickpea broth with a dollop of enlightening yogurt and a parsley finish.

 5. Corazon y Miel Albondiga: At this pan Latin restaurant and bar in the south L.A. city of Bell, chef Eduardo Ruiz crafts a single oversized Albondiga ($7).
 The beef, sage and mint meatball is kind of like a Mexican lion’s head, which comes in a flavorful beef consommé with a slick of tangy salsa verde.
 Fuzzy sage leaves adds nice levity.